 The present Collingswood Public Library building was opened on June 7, 1975.

-A collection of images from the Collingswood Public Library’s New Jersey Collection, along with donations from area volunteers, donors, and historians.
+An ongoing project, our Flickr Stream is a collection of images from the Collingswood Public Library’s New Jersey Collection, along with donations from area volunteers, donors, and historians.
 Please add comments or tags if you know more about the image than we’ve provided in its description.

 The Collings-Knight House is a historical site located on the corner of Collings Avenue and Browning Road.
 It was built in 1824 by Edward Zane Collings for himself and his widowed sister on farmland that had been passed down within their family since 1682.
 It is now on the New Jersey Register, as well as the National Register of Historic Places.
 The website details the building, history, and preservation of the house, as well as future plans for the house and volunteer information.